Moderate Risk — Dogs

 Have this ready

-• Substance and estimated amount
+• Substance name & estimated amount

 • Pet weight and species